Punjabi drama

 Punjabi Dramas are semi-improvised comedy stage plays popular in the Punjab region of Pakistan.

-The plays are scripted but actors and performers are given enough freedom to add humor along the way while staying within boundaries.
+The plays are scripted but actors and performers are given enough freedom to add humour along the way while staying within boundaries.
 Punjabi dramas are characterized by taunts which are almost entirely of an adult nature, although this is at many times done through word play which implies something else.

 Later on actors of Faisalabad became famous in the scene and choreographed dances on Punjabi film songs were also introduced which increased the popularity of these stage shows considerably.
 Sometimes the plays also carry a moral.

 Audience and popularity

 Punjabi dramas are popular with the lower and middle class and were made famous through distribution on CD's in the mid and late 1990s.
 Recently, due availability of these dramas on YouTube, they have also become increasingly popular in Punjab region of India.

+Sabir Raj, a supporting actor who has worked at the Alhamra Theatre for many years, has stated that earning a living as an actor is particularly difficult for extras and supporting performers.
+He noted that supporting actors may receive around Rs5,000 for minor roles, whereas stage plays and theatre productions are more viable for actors in leading roles.
+According to Raj, lead performers tend to receive more consistent work in smaller productions and find the experience more professionally rewarding than film acting.
+He further observed that lead actresses in such productions may earn starting salaries of around Rs30,000, while established stars can command fees of up to Rs1 million per performance.

 Genre of comedy

 Punjabi dramas are semi-improvisational.
 Mostly actors keep going on for several minutes, taunting each other.

 Women in the stage shows are shown normally of ill repute and this is made very clear through the taunts they get from male actors.
 Famous people such as Cricket players, Pakistani and Indian film stars and even celebrities from Western culture such as Jackie Chan, Michael Jackson, Colonel Sanders of KFC are used in humor.